NABBA Board Members

 Music Director for The Salvation Army/Southwest Ohio and Northeast Kentucky/Adjunct Faculty at Indiana University Southeast

 Jason has been a lifelong brass band enthusiast, having played in the horn sections of The Salvation Army’s New York Staff Band, National Capital Band, and Pendel Brass.
-He has also been a member of Atlantic Brass Band and Princeton Brass Band, currently playing with Brass of the Potomac.
+He has also been a member of Atlantic Brass Band, Princeton Brass Band, and Brass of the Potomac, currently playing with Brass Band of Northern Virginia.
 He has had the privilege of performing and conducting in venues ranging from school cafeterias to some of the world’s most famous concert halls.
 Any opportunity to make good music with good people is a good opportunity!
-He currently serves as The Salvation Army’s Divisional Music Director for Maryland and West Virginia and enjoys all of the various opportunities that come with that role.
+He currently serves as the Director of Contemporary Worship and Communications for St. John’s Lutheran of Sweet Air and enjoys all of the various opportunities that come with that role.

 Born in the small cotton mill town of Darwen, in the North West of England (NWEng).
 Edward’s musical journey started age 9, being given a trombone due to having the longest arms!
 Edward soon joined the Blackburn and Darwen (B&D) Junior Band, a 3-tier organization tracing its history back to 1840 claiming the Grand Shield in 1987!!!
 By the age of 15 Edward had been appointed principal trombone of the B&D Senior band winning the NW Eng area finals securing their place in the National finals in London and promotion to the Championship Section to face bands such as Brittania, Leyland and Fairies!!!
 Edward at this time also performed with the Lancashire Youth Brass Band and attended the International Brass Band Summer Schools lead by 2 of the greats Sir Harry Mortimer and Dr Roy Newsome tutored by Ian Bousfield.